Shadowsong27/Shadowsong27.github.io/content/post/build-hugo-blog-on-github-pages-master-branch.md

 However, in the case of personal blogs, i.e. using repo `<github_username>.github.io` limits the option to just build the website on `master` branch.

-It did causes me some minor issue on publishing flow and setup when I switched from `jekyll` to `hugo`, and it is not that obvious on the official docs, hence this article
+It indeed created some minor issues on publishing flow and setup when I switched from `jekyll` to `hugo`, and it is not that straight-forward on the official docs (they are great docs), hence this article.

 # Solution